fwcd/Plane/README.md

 ## Folder structure
 * shared-cpp | contains the cross-platform C++ API of this library
-* sdl-cpp | contains a reference implementation using SDL
+* sdl-cpp | contains an implementation using SDL
-* java-bridge | contains a reference implementation using JNI/Swing
+* java-bridge | contains an implementation using JNI/Swing
+* ios-bridge | contains an implementation using UIKit and CoreGraphics

 ## Setup using Eclipse
 If you plan to develop using Eclipse open up this repository as a workspace.